 On March 12, the Art of Medicine hosted filmmaker Barak Goodman, who produced and directed the upcoming PBS documentary Cancer: The Emperor of All Maladies.

-The rapt audience got a sneak preview of clips from the film featuring the MSK experts who participated in it: Physician-in-Chief Jose Baselga; Charles Sawyers, Chair of the Human Oncology and Pathogenesis Program; Peter Scardino, Chair of the Department of Surgery; psychiatrist Jimmie Holland; Jedd Wolchok, Chief of the Melanoma and Immunotherapeutics Service; and Peter Bach, Director of the Center for Health Policy and Outcomes.
+The rapt audience got a sneak preview of clips from the film featuring the MSK experts who participated in it: Physician-in-Chief Jose Baselga; Charles Sawyers, Chair of the Human Oncology and Pathogenesis Program; Peter Scardino, Chair of the Department of Surgery; psychiatrist Jimmie Holland; Jedd Wolchok, Chief of the Melanoma Service; and Peter Bach, Director of the Center for Health Policy and Outcomes.

 Mr. Goodman said he didn’t need much convincing when esteemed producer and documentarian Ken Burns approached him about taking the reins of the film.
 “The book is such an epic, masterful, beautifully written piece of work that it was instantaneous for me to want to do this project,” he said.